NAG Numerical Routines for GPUs

 NAG is continuing to develop further routines for GPUs.
 Future content includes linear algebra (LAPACK), PDE solvers, fat-tailed distributions, univariate and multi-variate distributions, and copulas amongst others.

-A joint article describing aspects of the GPU implementations is also available.
+A joint article describing aspects of the GPU implementations is also available (published in NVIDIA's GPU Computing Gems).

 We would like to thank the Technology Strategy Board (TSB) and the Smith Institute for their support in sponsoring this project and EPSRC for supporting Professor Giles’ academic research